In this article, we will show you how to install the SCVMM agent on Windows Server Core Edition.

 1. Ensure ‘NINJA-S2D-HV02.VIRT.LAB’ is online and not blocked by a firewall.

-2. Ensure that file and printer sharing is enabled on ‘NINJA-S2D-HV02.VIRT.LAB’ and it not blocked by a firewall.
+2. Ensure that file and printer sharing is enabled on ‘NINJA-S2D-HV02.VIRT.LAB’ and is not blocked by a firewall.

-3. Ensure that WMI is enabled on ‘NINJA-S2D-HV02.VIRT.LAB’ and it is not blocked by firewall.
+3. Ensure that WMI is enabled on ‘NINJA-S2D-HV02.VIRT.LAB’ and it’s not blocked by a firewall.

 4. Ensure that there is sufficient free space on the system volume.